firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 }
 ```

-This call returns a `201 Created` HTTP code.
-To submit the payment, create a Payment Submission resource with the following `POST` request to
+This call returns a `201 Created` HTTP response, indicating successful payment creation.
+To submit the payment for processing, create a payment submission resource with the following `POST` request to
-`v1/transaction/payments/d596fa25-6943-4490-b94f-61f4c44a8941/submissions`.
+`v1/transaction/payments/d596fa25-6943-4490-b94f-61f4c44a8941/submissions`:

 ### Example: Creating a Payment Submission Resource